dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/templates.md

 ## Creating templates

-To save an existing project as a template, click "Edit project," click the arrow next to the name of your project, and select "Save this project as a template."
+To save an existing project as a template, click "Save this project as a template" from the "Settings" page for your project.

 ![save project as template](../images/save_project_as_template.png)